-Our Board Certified Behavior Analyst (BCBA) circulates multiple communities in support of individual families experiencing the symptoms of PTSD, Mental Disorders & Developmental Disabilities.
-A BCBA is a person with a certification in applied behavior analysis.
+Our Certified Ohio Behavior Analyst (COBA) circulates multiple communities in support of individual families experiencing the symptoms of PTSD, Mental Disorders & Developmental Disabilities.
+A COBA is a person with a certification in applied behavior analysis.

 Infant mental health is the study of mental health as it applies to infants, toddlers, and their families.
 The field investigates optimal social and emotional development of infants and their families in the first three years of life.
 Mr. Steven is an Inaugural Member and Board Director of the California Association for Infant Mental Health (CalAIMH).